Batey History, Family Crest & Coats of Arms

 Early History of the Batey family

-Another 378 words (27 lines of text) covering the years 1277, 1301, 1379, 1570, 1603, 1700, 1704, 1763, 1772, and 1822 are included under the topic Early Batey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batey research.
+Another 193 words (14 lines of text) covering the years 1277, 1301, 1379, 1570, 1603, 1700, 1704, 1763, 1772, and 1822 are included under the topic Early Batey History in all our PDF Extended History products and printed products wherever possible.

 Batey Spelling Variations